Mula sa Tanggapan ng Punong Bayan

 Hulyo 31, 2013

-Hinihiling naming ang inyong walang pasubaling pagpapa-unlak sa cialis generic canada aming paanyaya.
+Hinihiling naming ang inyong walang pasubaling pagpapa-unlak sa aming paanyaya.
 Mayroon kayong sapat na panahong balakin ang inyong bakasyon sa taong 2015 upang tayo ay magkita-kita at balikan natin ng tanaw ang makasaysayang nakaraan, tunghayan ang magandang kasalukuyang at pagtuunan ang mapangakong kinabukasan.
 Ang araw na ito ay piling araw ng pagtitipon-tipon ng mga Licabeño, saan man sila naninirahan sa kasalukuyan.
 Ito ay ang araw na tanging atin.
 Huwag nating isaisantabi ang pagkakataong ito.

 Kung mayroon kayong anumang katanungan ay makipag-ugnay sa amin sa firstname.lastname@example.org.